 12:08 Dominic | lzap: one trouble with copying from the proxy is that a proxy can be assigned to multiple orgs/locs, but the host can only be in one 12:08 Dominic | I'm also wary of using facts as inputs, but I suppose it'll work.
 It all feels quite similar to knowing the default host group, would be | nice if we had a generic mechanism for assigning hosts.

-#9 Updated by Lukas Zapletal almost 4 years ago
+#9 Updated by Lukas Zapletal about 4 years ago

 First of all, from Foreman 1.4 (about to be released soon), it is only possible to change Location/Organization from Host list by selecting hosts and then via the Action button.
 This workflow is able to catch for mismatched records.
 So you shoudl be able to change it anytime.